Arlodotexe/strix-music/README.md

 ✔ Provide feedback, feature suggestions or bug reports to improve the SDK for everyone.

-❌ Build WinUI applications using our inbox control library
+❌ Build WinUI applications using our inbox control library (not ready)

-❌ Download the Strix Music App, our incubation and demo project for the SDK.
+❌ Download the Strix Music App, our incubation and demo project for the SDK (not ready)

 ## **The Strix Music SDK**